Congressman Ron Estes

-As State Treasurer, he oversees more than $24 billion in public funds.
-Ron has continued his track record of finding efficiencies by coming in under budget by over $600,000 during his time in office.
+In 2010 Ron was elected Kansas State Treasurer.
+He oversaw more than $24 billion in public funds.
+Ron continued his track record of finding efficiencies by coming in under budget by over $600,000 during his time in office.